Request Assistance

 Staff

-The executive director and associate director have been on staff for 16 and 14 years, respectively.
-Additional staff members include the resource development and communications director, finance and operations director, resource development and administrative staff, research and evaluation coordinator, community program manager, and community support specialists.
-There are two community support specialists at each location whose role is to support the needs of residents through rapport building, regular one-on-one meetings, making referrals, conducting support groups, and a variety of other direct-service tasks.
+The chief executive officer (CEO) has been on staff for 18 years.
+Additional staff members include the chief advancement officer, chief operating officer, program director, advancement and operations administrative staff, community program managers, and community support coordinators.
+Bridge Meadows also has a chief finance officer and finance team on contract, alongside a clinical supervisor and a data and evaluation specialist, both of whom support the programmatic work.
+There is a community support manager and community support coordinator at each location, and their roles are to support the community-building and individual needs of residents through rapport building, regular one-on-one meetings, making referrals, conducting support groups, and a variety of other direct-service tasks.

 Staff pose with a banner about Bridge Meadows.